Working with Connections

-QML has a signal and handler mechanism, that enables components to respond to application events.
-Events are represented by signals.
-When a signal is emitted, the corresponding signal handler is invoked to respond to the event by using scripts or other operations placed in the handler.
+A signal and handler mechanism enables components to respond to application events, which are represented by signals.
+When a signal is emitted, the corresponding signal handler is invoked to respond to the event by applying an action, for example.

-A component's property can be assigned a static value which stays constant until it is explicitly assigned a new value.
-However, to make the fullest use of QML and its built-in support for dynamic object behaviors, most QML types use property bindings.
-This means that you can specify relationships between different object properties so that when a property's sependencies change in value, the property's value is automatically updated accordingly.
+A component's property can be assigned a static value that stays constant until it is explicitly changed.
+To make the UI more dynamic, you can use property bindings.
+This means that you can specify relationships between component properties so that when the value of a property changes, the values of any properties that are bound to it are automatically updated accordingly.

 Available under certain Qt licenses.